Le Touquet: Landscape

 Le Touquet has benefited from favourable dune creation conditions and accretion of sediments from the Canche to the southwestern bank, where it is located (in contrast to the opposite bank, which has been retreating).
-(Note: As the maps of the French Géoportail demonstrate, in 1758, the shore roughly followed Boulevard Daloz.
-By 1835, the shore advanced two blocks to Rue de Metz and the place where the airport is located was mostly submerged.
-In 1888, almost all of Le Touquet, except for the seaside promenade, were already land.
-The Pointe du Touquet still moves towards the northwest) The main vector of land accumulation today is the Banc du Pilori, a shoal to the north of Pointe du Touquet.
+As the maps of the French Géoportail demonstrate, the coastline has significantly moved towards the northwest since the Cassini map or the mid-19th century Chief of Staff map of France.
+The main vector of land accumulation today is the Banc du Pilori, a shoal to the north of Pointe du Touquet.
 That accumulation may sometimes cause problems because it makes the estuary shallow and forces the river to meander, with the potential to jeopardise commercial activity of the port of Étaples and Le Touquet's marina if unregulated.